Fauci says US headed in 'wrong direction' on coronavirus

-Nearly 163 million people, or 49% of the eligible U.S. population, are vaccinated, according to CDC data.
+More than 163 million people, or 49% of the total U.S. population, are fully vaccinated, according to CDC data.
+Of those eligible for the vaccine, aged 12 and over, the figure rises to 57%.

 “This is an issue predominantly among the unvaccinated, which is the reason why we’re out there, practically pleading with the unvaccinated people to go out and get vaccinated,” Fauci said.

-Note: This story has been corrected to say that 49% of the total U.S. population, not just those eligible, are fully vaccinated.